JeremiahDMoore/poker-hand-history-keyboard/README.md

 Perfect for texas holdem tournaments or live poker cash games!
 If you play texas holdem poker for money, you need this poker keyboard for Android.
 One of the best poker study tools for mobile!

-👉How to set up Poker Hand History Keyboard :
+## 👉How to set up Poker Hand History Keyboard :

-1. Download and install
+1. Download and install (Google Play link: https://play.google.com/store/apps/details?id=vegas.acesup.www.pokerkeyboard&hl=en_US&gl=US)
 2. Go to Settings on your device ⚙️
 3. Navigate to System --> Language and input --> Keyboards (or search 'keyboard' in Settings search bar)
 4. Activate Poker Keyboard by clicking the toggle switch